edunnsigouin/cf-Dunnsigouin_etal_2025/README.md

 Figure 2: calculate the daily spatial fields of daily fmsess and fbss using verify/calc-score-xy-s2s-forecast.py.
 Plot figure 2 using plot/plot-fig-02.py.

 Figure 3: calculate weekly era5 and s2s anomalies for the fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py.
 Calculate weekly era5 binaries and s2s probabilities for the fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
 Calculate the fmsess and fbss using verify/calc-score-s2s-forecast.py.
 Plot figure 3 using plot/plot-fig-03.py.
+Note that these use the grid = 'day1to46_0.5x0.5'.

 Figure 4: calculate the	weekly spatial fields of daily fmsess and fbss using verify/calc-score-xy-s2s-forecast.py.
 Plot figure 4 using plot/plot-fig-04.py.
+Note that these use the grid 0.25x0.25.

 Figure 5: calculate daily era5 and s2s anomalies for the scandinavian domain fmsess using process/era5/calc-anomaly-forecast-format.py and process/s2s/calc-anomaly-forecast.py.
 Calculate daily era5 binaries and s2s probabilities for the scandinavian domain fbss using process/era5/calc-binary-forecast-format.py and process/s2s/calc-probability-forecast.py.
 Calculate the fmsess and fbss using verify/calc-score-s2s-forecast.py.
 Plot figure 5 using plot/plot-fig-05.py.